FAQ

 Yes, a used vehicle can qualify as a lemon under California law if there was a remaining manufacturer’s warranty on the vehicle when you purchased it.

 A lemon law buyback occurs when the manufacturer offers to buy back the vehicle from you.
-This generally results in a refund of your down payment and monthly payments made thus far.
+This may involve the manufacturer repurchasing the vehicle, which can include reimbursement for certain payments, depending on the circumstances and applicable law.